group show 41

 New Cats in Art Photography

-Why do we love cats?
-Why are they one of the most viral entities known to post Generation X’ers and Millennials?
-Why are feline musings simultaneously click-bait dreams and equally one of the largest causes of social media animosity and “de-friending?”
-This exhibition won’t answer any of those questions.
-Nor will it project any theories on the impact of cats in our rapidly shifting contemporary photographic landscape, but it will give you a glimpse into how cats make their way into the work some of today’s most challenging (and diverse) photographers.
+The online exhibition, (now translated to print) was curated in response to some obvious questions: How did cats become one of the most viral entities known to post-Generation X’ers and Millennials?
+What makes feline musings simultaneously click-bait dreams and also one of the largest causes of social media animosity and Facebook “defriending?”
+And lastly, how can we counter the cat hysteria with images that appeal equally to populists and art historians?
+While this collection might not answer these questions or project any theories on the impact of cats in our rapidly shifting cultural landscape, it offers a window into how they have made their way into the work of some of today’s most compelling photographers.